Schedule

 If you have any questions related to the event, please contact Bc.
 Jiří Hotárek.

-The conference week will offer a programme consisiting of sections including:
+The conference week will offer a programme consisting of sections including:

 Presenters